IndicoDataSolutions/indico-client-java/README.md

 The Indico Platform uses GraphQL to communicate with ALL clients including the company’s own web application and also the Indico Java Client.
 You’ll use an IndicoClient object to pass GraphQL queries to the Indico Platform.
-Here’s a simple way to create a client:
+Here’s a simple way to create a client.
+The `IndicoClient` class is an interface, with a concrete implementation called `IndicoKtorClient`:
 ```
-IndicoClient client = new IndicoClient(config);
+IndicoClient client = new IndicoKtorClient(config);
 ```
 If you want to learn more about GraphQL, the [How to GraphQL](https://www.howtographql.com/) tutorial is a great place to start.